sdg002/AzureTrials/aks/readme.md

 ## Using Azure Devops task to do the helm upgrade

-The `HelmDeploy` task abstracts away the
+In the following example, the `HelmDeploy` task abstracts away the `uprgade` operation .
+Take note of the following:
+- overriding values using `overrideValues`
+- specifying `--create-namespace` for the first execution
+- Specifying the Azure parameters using `azureSubscription`, `azureResourceGroup` and `kubernetesCluster`

 ```yaml
   - task: HelmDeploy@1